 - Co-founder of Chanvre & Libertés-NORML France, and former board member (2011-2016), he helped developing public relations in a view of policy reform, working in parallel on several ways to implement Cannabis social clubs in France;

 - He has been working along with the European coalition for just and effective drug policies (Encod) on the international drug control system reform issues, nowaadays continues this work within FAAAT;

-- Occasional correspondent for France and Spain at Leafly news.
+- Former correspondent for France and Spain for Leafly news.

 - Living in Barcelona since 2015, he is now involved in the spanish drug policy reform movements.
 He has a special focus on bottum-up actions and programs impulsed by the health and social sectors and affected populations.